DavidMiles1925/car_park_assist/README.md

 > **`ORANGE_LED`** - Sets the pin number for the orange LED indicator.
 >
 > **`LED_ARRAY`** - An array of all LED values used to loop through values.

+### Setting Up

+Simply plug the device in to power it up.
+(MicroUSB port closest to the edge on the Pi Zero.)

+As the car approaches the device, the lights will signal in the following order, with their meanings listed beside them:
+&emsp;Orange: The device sees you. **If you do not see an orange light as you approach, assume the device is not working properly.**
+&emsp;Yellow: Getting close, not in parking zone yet.
+&emsp;Green: Within parking tolerance.
+&emsp;Red: TOO CLOSE.
+Back up.

+See below for more details on setting the distance tolerances.